4.9

 Ferry from Battery Park to the Statue of Liberty

-The Ferry schedule for the Statue of Liberty from Battery Park & New Jersey remains the same during any given season or time of the year.
+The ferry schedule for the Statue of Liberty from Battery Park and New Jersey remains the same for both locations, changing seasonally and based on crowd levels.

 Liberty Island begins to close 30 minutes before the last ferry’s departure, leaving ample time to make your way to the dock.